-This Fall, 2016, I signed on to buy wool for Groenewold Fur and Wool Company based out of Forreston, Illinois (www.gfwco.com).
-For the past 3 years I have operated as the Maryland Wool Pool Director.
-In that time I have observed the many different methods that each state and buyer uses to purchase wool.
-My biggest concern throughout this process is to get the most money for my producers and limit labor and overhead as much as possible.
+In 2016, I signed on to buy wool for Groenewold Fur and Wool Company based out of Forreston, Illinois (www.gfwco.com).
+I was the Maryland Wool Pool Director for three years and during that time I have observed the many different methods that each state and buyer uses to purchase wool.
+My biggest concern throughout this process was to get the most money for my producers and limit labor and overhead as much as possible.

-I have been working with Gorenewold in Iowa for several years now and have found them to be a fair and legitimate purchaser of wool.
+Gronewold does send me a current price list periodically so I can quote you a "rock bottom" price based off your breed and length of wool.
+I am happy to discuss prices and potential returns for your wool clip at any time.
+I have been working with Gorenewold for several years now and have found them to be a fair and legitimate purchaser of wool.
 I feel that by offering this service to my clients and to all sheep producers in the Mid-Atlantic, I can provide not only a better shearing experience for you, relieve you of the hassle of storing wool, and allowing you to get paid quicker for your wool.
-Groenewold prefers to purchase wool in burlap sausage bags which I can provide to you, and the good news is that they are very cheap compared to the square packs we have been using.
-Square packs and bales are accepted by Groenewold but they do not provide them to me and so it is the responsibility of the producer to purchase them.
+Groenewold prefers to purchase wool in burlap sausage bags which I can provide to you, square packs and bales are accepted by Groenewold but they do not provide them to me and so it is the responsibility of the producer to purchase them.
 Woolsacks Inc. located in Fredericksburg, Texas (www.woolsacks-inc.com) is one of the only places to purchase these bags and they can be contacted at (830)-997-9554, if you wish to continue packaging your wool in this manor.

 If anyone has any questions about this service and would like more information, do not hesitate to call or email with questions.
-My goal is to make this transition as simple as possible for all producers.
+My goal is to make wool sales as simple as possible for all producers.